PenaZ1/Proj_3/README.md

 -------------------------------
 ### Why the Project is Useful ###
 This application is a theory crafted idea turned into reality.
-We ventured to created an application similar with a similar user experience found in common transportation applications.
+We ventured to created an application with a similar user experience found in common transportation applications today.

 The app also fulfilled a project assignment for University of Kansas Coding Boot Camp, August 2019 to February 2020.
 It provided us with the opportunity to work with the following technologies: